 We're looking back at some of the key projects and efforts in VLAWMO's history.
+But the story of VLAWMO is also the story of a much larger community of neighbors, cities, townships, businesses, and countless partnerships focused on local water resources.
 The celebration will continue throughout the summer with prizes, interviews, and additional photo galleries.
 Check back on this page each month to join us in the watershed reflection.

 VLAWMO completed the Lambert Creek/Vadnais Lake Water Quality Improvement Project study in 1992.
 Sponsored by the Minnesota Pollution Control Agency (MPCA), the project was an effort to create multiple weirs and raise the water levels in several large wetland complexes along Lambert Creek.

 With improved holding capacity in each wetland, Lambert Creek saw a better balance between upstream and downstream areas.
 High water levels were provided a space to flood, which was a feature largely lost in the creation of Lambert Creek/Ditch 14 in the 1930's.
 While creating ditches was an efficient way to send water elsewhere, the draw back was a heavy burden of sediment, large water volumes, higher water velocities, and increased pollution downstream.
 In addition to the improved storage capacity and creek balance, the wetland weirs allowed Lambert Creek to move slower.
 While the system still had troubled spots and more work was to be done, the project allowed sediments, debris, and other potential pollutants to settle out instead of travel downstream.
 In the 1990's and still today, VLAWMO strives to protect and improve Lambert Creek and it's connection to East Vadnais Lake, which is the reservoir for the Saint Paul Regional Water Services (SPRWS).